Softeq/angular-libs/projects/angular-http-data-lib/README.md

   parseResponseWithMapper<T>(response: HttpResponse<T>,
                              responseMapper?: HttpDataMapper<T>): T
   ```
-  retrieves response body and transforms it using provided `responseMapper`.
+  transforms response using provided `responseMapper`.

 #### Support of pageable REST resources

-Tables often show data by pages or have integrated infinite scroll, where only visible part of content is fetched
- from the server.
+Tables often show data by pages or have infinite scroll, where only visible part of content is fetched from the server.
 In both cases we have to return data by chunks. `@softeq/angular-http-data` library provides `AbstractPaginationRestService`
  to implement such behavior.